ScotGovAnalysis/RtoSQLServer/README.md

-# RtoSQLServerVersioning
+# RtoSQLServer
 R package used to import R dataframes into a MS SQL Server database, optionally with [System Versioning](https://docs.microsoft.com/en-us/sql/relational-databases/tables/creating-a-system-versioned-temporal-table?view=sql-server-ver15) enabled.

-Functions are also currently available to:
+As well as loading R dataframes into SQL Server databases, functions are also currently available to:
-- List all tables in a specified schema of a database.
 - Select all rows of specific columns of a database table.
 - Drop a table from the database.

-## Method used
+## Loading method used
 When loading an R dataframe into SQL Server using `create_replace_table`, following steps are followed:

 1. The R dataframe is loaded into a staging table in the database in batches of n rows at a time.

 2. a) If table of the specified name does NOT already exist in the database schema:
       i) Create target table in the database.
-      ii)Insert all rows from staging table to target table.
+      ii) Insert all rows from staging table to target table.

 3. b) If table of same name does already exist in the database schema: